McIlroy feeling 'less pressure' in Masters pursuit

 Rory McIlroy hopes being in "a different stage of life" can finally bring victory at the Masters and complete the career Grand Slam.

-The 33-year-old Northern Irishman needs a win at Augusta to become only the sixth man to capture Masters, Open, US Open and US PGA Championship titles.
+The 32-year-old Northern Irishman needs a win at Augusta to become only the sixth man to capture Masters, Open, US Open and US PGA Championship titles.

 But he has not claimed victory at one of the four majors since 2014.